hongyusu/hongyusu.github.io/_posts/2015-10-16-spark-in-amazon-ec2.md

 {:toc}

-# Setting up Spark on Amazon EC2
+# Setup Spark on Amazon EC2

-- Get an Amazon AWS account from Amazon [AWS and EC2](https://aws.amazon.com/ec2/).
+- First off, you need an account -- get an Amazon Web Service (AWS) account from [Amazon AWS and EC2](https://aws.amazon.com/ec2/).

-- The next thing is to generate a paired key which will allow SSH connection to Amazon server automatically.
+- The next thing is to generate a paired key which will later allow SSH connection to Amazon server without strict authentication.
+You will be fine on this with the following steps.

-  - First I have to web console interface of Amazon and choose from the top right corner which server I will be using.
+  - Go to Amazon console interface and choose from the top-right corner the location of the server.
+It should be as close to your real geographical location as possible.
-  - There will be a few choices and I was assigned to a west US server by default.
-But here is a list of servers available shown in the following table.
+  - There are some choices which you are free to choose from.
+In my case, I was automatically assigned to a west US server.
+The list of servers are shown in the following table.

     |Code | Name|
     |:---|---:|